semajame/yelp-restaurant-finder/README.md

 # Yelp Restaurant Finder

-A simple Next.js app to search top-rated restaurants by city using the Yelp Fusion API.
+A simple Next.js app to search top-rated restaurants by city using the Yelp API.

 ## Setup